gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 ## Deploying a Gatsby site

-Gatsby.js is a _modern site generator_, which means there are no servers to set up or complicated databases to deploy.
+Gatsby is a _modern site generator_, which means there are no servers to set up or complicated databases to deploy.
 Instead, the Gatsby `build` command produces a directory of static HTML and JavaScript files which you can deploy to a static site hosting service.

 Try using [Surge](http://surge.sh/) for deploying your first Gatsby website.
 Surge is one of many "static site hosts" which makes it possible to deploy Gatsby sites.

-> Gatsby Cloud is another deployment option, built by the team behind Gatsby.js.
+> Gatsby Cloud is another deployment option, built by the team behind Gatsby.
 You can find instructions for deploying to Gatsby Cloud [below](https://www.gatsbyjs.org/tutorial/part-one/#alternative-deploying-to-gatsby-cloud).

 If you haven't previously installed & set up Surge, open a new terminal window and install their command-line tool: